lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    The second fix applies a Langevin thermostat to the atoms of group *all*, with a desired temperature of 1 and a *damping* parameter of 0.1.
+    The second fix applies a Langevin thermostat to the atoms of the group *all*, with a desired temperature of 1 and a *damping* parameter of 0.1.
 The number *1530917* is a seed, you can change it to perform statistically independent simulations.
-    Finally we choose the *timestep* and we ask LAMMPS to run for 10000 steps.
+    Finally, we choose the *timestep* and we ask LAMMPS to run for 10000 steps.
 After running the simulation, you should see the following information in the terminal: